Leelanlk/Terraform-module-publish/README.md

 # Terraform-module-publish
-To publish a module in Terraform
+Publishing a Custom Storage module in Terraform